ibm-client-engineering/solution-template-gatsby/README.md

 3. Start developing by running the site locally.

-    Navigate into your directory with `cd solution-[insert solution name]`.
+    Navigate into your directory with `cd solution-<solution name>`.
+    Install the Gatsby CLI with `brew install gatsby-cli` or `npm install -g gatsby-cli` Run `yarn install` to get everything set up.
-    Run the site locally with `npm run dev`.
+    Run the site locally with `yarn dev`.

     For more useful scripts, [click here](https://gatsby-theme-carbon.vercel.app/guides/npm-scripts).